The Tower, Christiansborg Palace

 The entrance to The Tower is located on the islet of Slotsholmen in central Copenhagen.
 The entrance to the tower is at the King’s Gate, a large gate in the centre of the palace (immediately beneath the tower).

-The King’s Gate can be reached from the Palace Square and from the Inner Courtyard (via the Marble Bridge and the Riding Ground).
+The King’s Gate can be reached from the Palace Square and the Inner Courtyard (via the Marble Bridge and the Riding Ground).
 There is a lift from the entrance to the top of the tower.
 The stairs cannot be used.

 There may be a queue, as there is limited space at the top.